andrewwint/Example-FX-Trading-System-SQLDataModel/README.md

 These are the stored procedures used in the application; they are 15 altogether.
 Benchmarking all your queries using `EXPLAIN` while developing your queries to ensure performance is essential.
 [EXPLAIN Statement](https://dev.mysql.com/doc/refman/8.0/en/explain.html).

 ## Performance

+**Stored procedures and functions improve performance by precompilation and reducing network overhead**

 Define an execution time for all your queries.
 For example, all database calls should return under 4 to 6 milliseconds without database caching, while your database is in development mode.
 Hence, stored procedures and functions encapsulating logic and executing multiple queries are used.
-This approach will ensure that your data and business logic are processed and executed quickly. **Stored procedures and functions improve performance by precompilation and reducing network overhead**.
+This approach will ensure that your data and business logic are processed and executed quickly.
 For a deep dive into performance, become familiar with [Roy Fielding, Network-based Application Architectures](https://www.ics.uci.edu/~fielding/pubs/dissertation/net_app_arch.htm) and [MySQL Optimization Tips](https://dev.mysql.com/doc/refman/5.7/en/miscellaneous-optimization-tips.html)